2021 Spring MLH Magazine (Covid Rebound)

 A GREAT LOCAL TOUR!

 Look back at our last tour.
 What a great day for a walking tour.
-Those who attended the sold out event also helped raise almost $500 to the Mr. Local History High School Scholarship Program where we will issue a scholarship to a worthy Ridge High School student in June 2021.
+Those who attended the sold-out event also helped raise almost $500 for the Mr. Local History High School Scholarship Program, where we will issue a scholarship to a worthy Ridge High School student in June 2021.

 The tour tells the history of the architecture at specific locations as you walk the streets of the historic Basking Ridge village.
-Listen as your costumed tour guide and local resident adds color to the tour about living in the town.
+Listen as your costumed tour guide and resident add color to the tour about living in the town.
 You’ll learn things that you won’t learn anywhere else.
-The tour is really a fun time to get to know Basking Ridge and is suitable for residents as well as visitors to the area.
+The tour is a fun time to get to know Basking Ridge and is suitable for residents and visitors.

 A few of our fantastic hosts and docents for our annual historic Basking Ridge Walking Tour.
 Gone but not forgotten – the historic Oak Tree of Basking Ridge.